MartinHepperle/Epson-HX-20/assembler/readme.md

 2) Assemble into machine code, write a LST (for LST2BAS.py) and an SREC file (for sim6301) a09 file.asm -Sfile.srec -Lfile.lst

-3) Load and test the program with sim6301 (source at https://...) sim6301.exe file.srec
+3) Load and test the program with sim6301 (source at https://...)
+This simulator reads files in Motorola's SREC format. sim6301.exe file.srec

    Note that sim6301 itself provides no HX-20-specific functions.
 Nevertheless, it is quite useful for the testing algorithms.
    For BASIC-callable USR routines a short pseudo parameter passing stub can be added to simulate accessing BASIC variables before calling the function.
+   One could think of adding symbols and load some ROM fragments for system routines to make the disassembly more readable, though.

-4) If the test was successful, translate the listing file into a BASIC program with DATA statements and a HEX byte loader. python LST2BAS.py file.lst > file.bas
+5) If the test was successful, translate the listing file without the dummy parameters into a BASIC program with DATA statements and a HEX byte loader. python LST2BAS.py file.lst > file.bas